-+ ++ Lustre module Description OST Object Storage Targets are SCSI LUNs which store file data objects 0SS An Object Storage Sever implements the Lustre data protocol and serves data osc An Object Storage Client is a client of the Lustre services MDT A Metadata Target is a SCSI LUN that stores file metadata MDS A Metadata Sever implements the Lustre metadata server control protocol MDC A Metadata Client of Lustre protocol services PTLRPC The Portal RPC subsystem is a reliable messaging service layered on top of LNET.
++ ++ Lustre module Description 0ST Object Storage Targets are SCSI LUNs which store file data objects 0SS An Object Storage Sever implements the Lustre data protocol and serves data osc An Object Storage Client [10] is a client of the Lustre object services LOV LOV is the Lustre Object Volume [10].
+It interprets stripe information and directs pages to the correct OSCs.
+MDT MDS A Metadata Sever implements the Lustre metadata server control protocol MDC A Metadata Client of Lustre protocol services A Metadata Client of Lustre protocol services LDLM The Lustre Distributed Lock Manager (LDLM) [11] provides a means to ensure that data is updated in a consistent fashion across multiple nodes.
+PTLRPC The Portal RPC subsystem [12] is a reliable messaging service layered on top of LNET.
 It caters for small messages and also for bulk data transfers.
-LNET LNET is the Lustre Networking sub-system.
-It hides differences of underlying network types and provides common APIs to LNET users. +
+LNET LNET is the Lustre Networking sub-system [13].
+It hides differences of underlying network types and provides common APIs to LNET users.